MicrosoftDocs/cpp-docs/docs/standard-library/function-objects-in-the-stl.md

 class set
 ```

 The second template argument is the function object `less`.
-This function object returns **true** if the first parameter passed to it is less than the second parameter passed.
-Since some containers sort their elements, the container needs a way of comparing two elements, and this is accomplished using the function object.
+This function object returns **true** if the first parameter is less than the second parameter.
+Since some containers sort their elements, the container needs a way of comparing two elements.
+The comparison is done by using the function object.
 You can define your own sorting criteria for containers by creating a function object and specifying it in the template list for the container.

 ## Function Objects and Algorithms